The benefits of metallised window blind fabrics

-They are woven fabrics which have a layer of aluminium foil bonded to the outward facing side by a high-tech vacuum process, typically used in roller blinds but also in vertical and panel blinds.
+They are woven blind fabrics which have a layer of aluminium foil bonded to the outward facing side by a high-tech vacuum process, typically used in roller blinds but also in vertical and panel blinds.

 What are the benefits?

-There is another very important benefit which is not quite so obvious... the metallic layer gives a consistent reflectance and transmittance value across the entire colour range.
-With non-metallised fabrics, the light colours always have a high reflectance values and the dark colours have low reflectance.
+There is another very important benefit which is not quite so obvious... the metallic layer gives a consistent light transmittance and reflectance values across the entire colour range.
+With non-metallised blind fabrics, the light colours always have a high reflectance values and the dark colours have low reflectance.
 Whilst it is good to have high reflectance, light colours also tend to have high transmittance values because the light and heat energy is scattered in all directions by the yarns.

 For an office building, visual transmittance values above 10% can cause glare problems for computer users, even on elevations which do not get direct sun.
 The BREEAM guide for non-domestic properties calls for blinds with a visual light tranmittance of less than 10% to achieve a credit in section HEA01.